|Index to this page|

 This drug (Strattera®) selectively interferes with the reuptake of noradrenaline.
 It is used in children with attention deficit/hyperactivity disorder (ADHD).

 Psychedelic drugs distort sensory perceptions, especially sight and sound.Some such as

 The photograph (courtesy of Dr. Richard Evans Schultes) shows the peyote cactus in flower.
 The cactus head contains several psychedelic chemicals, of which mescaline is the most important.
 Dried cactus heads ("mescal buttons") have been used since pre-Columbian times in the religious ceremonies of native peoples in Mexico.
 About a century ago, this religious use spread to some tribes in the United States and Canada who, in 1922, became incorporated into the Native American Church.Other psychedelic drugs are synthetic.
 These include

 Used (illicitly) by humans (called "crystal" or "angel dust"), it can produce a wide variety of powerful reactions resembling those of stimulants as well as psychedelics.Unlike the other psychedelics, it binds to (and inhibits) NMDA receptors (in the hippocampus and other parts of the forebrain).

 Unlike sedatives and opiates, however, tolerance to THC does not occur.
-In fact, the drug is excreted so slowly from the body that, with repeated use, a given response is achieved by a lower dose.The natural ligands of the CB receptors are
+In fact, the drug is excreted so slowly from the body that, with repeated use, a given response is achieved by a lower dose.The natural ligands of the CB receptors are the endocannabinoids

 What are these natural ligands doing?
 They probably will turn out to have multiple effects, but the clearest ones so far are their effects on